OpenDemocracyManitoba/OpenDemocracyManitoba.github.io/_posts/2015-01-10-vps-ruby-on-rails-hosting-2.md

 /swapfile       none    swap    sw      0       0
 ```

-Using swap too agressively on an SSD drive can lead to hardware degreadation.
+Using swap too aggressively on a SSD drive can lead to hardware degreadation.
 So let's dial down the "[swappiness](https://help.ubuntu.com/community/SwapFaq#What_is_swappiness_and_how_do_I_change_it.3F)" from 60 to 10:

 ```
 echo 10 | sudo tee /proc/sys/vm/swappiness